 I have been reading since I was a little girl and have had many favorite authors over time.
-An author to me is a magician of words, a story teller, an inspiration…..I rarely delve into author’s lives as the book is more important to me.
+An author is a magician of words, a story teller, an inspiration…..I rarely delve into author’s lives as the books are somehow more important to me.
 Well, until now.

-One can find his books in the small studio where the documentary is shot.
+I loved his small studio where the documentary is shot.
 It is filled with books all around.
-His favorite authors are James Joyce and Luigi Pirandello while his favorite book is The King of Girgenti which he took 5 years to write.
+His favorite authors are James Joyce and Luigi Pirandello while his favorite book is The King of Girgenti which he took 5 years to write!
 I was amazed to know more about this man who is so sorted, intelligent yet so witty.
 Camilleri wryly points out how how he thinks writing is not a difficult task and is easier than unloading crates for instance!

-I was surprised though at the age of 90, he was not seen without a cigarette in his hand and is so active even at the age of 90.
-I am even more amazed to find out that the final Montalbano book has already been written and since every year one of the Montalbano books is published in English, I have a long wait to reach this time.
+I was surprised though at the age of 90, he was not seen without a cigarette in his hand.
+I am more surprised to find out that the final of the Montalbano series has already been penned down by him.
+Every year one of the Montalbano books is published from Sicilian to English.
+I think I have a long wait to reach the last one.

-What would we do without translators??
-In this case Stephen Sartarelli who brought us this piece of fantastic literature from the Sicilian world to the English.
+But tell me what would we do without translators??
+In this case Stephen Sartarelli who brought us this fantastic literature from the Sicilian world to the English.